 One of Barer's clients was denied a claim for unemployment benefits.
 After finally being able to talk to the person at the unemployment office who was handling her claim, and asking to speak with a supervisor, things seemed to go much more smoothly.
 She was even given an inside phone number so she could reach a live person rather than being stuck on "perma-hold."
 Barer also notes that once his client prevailed at the appeal, her benefits were paid retroactively to the date of her original application.

 What if the Person I Talk to Can't Answer My Question?

-If you still can't get the answers you're looking for, Arasteh suggests getting in touch with someone at your state's department of labor, explaining your issue and asking for help with resolving it.
+If you still can't get the answers you're looking for, Arasteh suggests getting in touch with someone at your state's department of labor, explaining your issue, and asking for help.